Somebody to Love (Queen song): George Michael and Queen version

-George Michael performed the song with Queen's remaining members at the Freddie Mercury Tribute Concert in April 1992.
+English singer-songwriter George Michael performed the song with Queen's remaining members at the Freddie Mercury Tribute Concert in April 1992.
 It was included as the first track on the 1993 EP Five Live, credited to George Michael and Queen with Lisa Stansfield.
 As part of the EP, the cover reached No. 1 on the UK Singles Chart for three weeks.